L0ad1n6/Banana-Bot/README.md

 Banana Bot is a bot designed for The People's Republic of Banana.
-In addition to the moderation and utility commands standard in most bots, Banana Bot analyzes messages sent and determines whether a message is "againt the state", "neutral" or "praising the state".
+In addition to the moderation and utility commands standard in most bots, Banana Bot analyzes messages sent and determines whether a message is "against the state", "neutral" or "praising the state".
 Depending on the verdict of the model the members social credit is adjusted.
-Manual intervention can be done by admins, however, bot will take care of punishements and pardons automatically with respect to social credit.
+Manual intervention can be done by admins, however, bot will take care of punishments and pardons automatically with respect to social credit.
 I plan to add more utility commands in the future.

 ## Table of Contents